fjtrujy/install/SANDBOX.README.md

 If you would prefer to set up your own environment and feel comfortable managing your own version(s) of Ruby, we'd recommend using a ruby manager such as [rvm](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv) as well as [bundler](http://bundler.io/).
-We'd also recommend that you use the same version of ruby running in Test Cloud (2.1.5-p273 at the time of writing).
+We'd also recommend that you use the same version of ruby running in Test Cloud (2.1.5-p273).

 A basic Gemfile might look like this:
 ```ruby